matswatso/CampusNextDoor/README.md

 what we will do for these exercises.

 ## Format of the Milestones

+The milestones are progress reports.
+Whether you are ahead or behind on your tasks, the milestones should be submitted roughly every two weeks (see the syllabus for the expected submission dates).
+The purpose of these is so that the grader for your group:

+ * can see that you are making progress
+ * knows what issues you are facing
+ * can approve or provide feedback on proposed changes

+If you are not proposing changes, your grader will mark your milestone as Complete, possibly with some feedback.
+If you _are_ proposing changes, a grade of Complete means the changes are acceptable, while a grade of Incomplete means they have comments about your changes that you need to incorporate.

 Your milestone document should be named either `MilestoneX.txt`, `MilestoneX.md`, or `MilestoneX.pdf`, where `X` is the milestone number